valery1707/wercker-docs/content/learn/pipelines/how-it-works.md

 [steps](/learn/steps/introduction.html) as defined in your `wercker.yml` are executed.

-Any [service](/learn/containers/services.html) container that was specified as well will be spun up as a *separate container* and available during the build pipeline.
+Any [service](/learn/containers/services.html) container that was also specified will be spun up as a *separate container* and be available during the build pipeline.
 Communication with service containers is done through [environment variables](/learn/containers/using-containers.html).